HauntidDevelopment/Javascript-Libraries/README.md

-# Javascript-Libraries
+# Javascript Modules
-Javascript Libraries for Public Use
+Javascript Modules for Public Use

+Please Provide Credit when Used